openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

-# Overview of the Runners used in the OpenVINO GitHub Actions CI
+# OpenVINO Runners used by GitHub Actions CI

-The machines that execute the commands from the workflows are referred to as _runners_ in GitHub Actions.
+The machines that execute workflow commands are referred to as _runners_ in GitHub Actions.

 Two types of runners are available in this repository:

 * [GitHub Actions Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) - runners provided and managed by GitHub
 * [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) - runners created and managed by the OpenVINO CI team and linked to the OpenVINO repositories

 The runners are specified for each job using the `runs-on` key.

-An example `Build` job from the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow:
+An example `Build` job from the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow, using the `aks-linux-16-cores-32gb` runner group:

 ```yaml
 Build:
   ...